15 budget-friendly pantry items that make healthy eating easier

 6. Pasta sauce

 For quick and easy weeknight dinners, top your whole-wheat pasta with a jar of tomato-based pasta sauce.
-Tomato sauce is low in calories and saturated fat.
-Plus, it's high in lycopene, a heart-healthy nutrient.*
+It’s low in calories and saturated fat.
+Plus, it’s high in lycopene, a heart-healthy nutrient.*

 7. Canned tomatoes